o-laurent/cartoon-scanner/readme.md

 # cartoon-scanner

+## Before First Use

+The first time you use this software, please type on your terminal

+`bash prepare`

+## How to use the software

-To digitalize a cartoon, put all your files in the directory "to_process".
+To digitalize a cartoon, put all your files in the directory "./to_process".

 Then type `bash scanMyCartoon`.